StefanDeYoung/orbitx/README.md

 - Patrick
 - Ye Qin
 - Sean
-- Stefan De Young
+-Cesare Corazza

 As part of CS493 and CS494, a final year project course at Waterloo.

-Furthermore, several members and alumni of OCESS are contributing, such as:
-- Cesare Corazza
-- Jamie Tait
-- Jonah Hamer-Wilson
-- Calum Wheaton

 ## First Time Contributors

-If you're a first-time contributor to OrbitX, take a look at `CONTRIBUTING.md`, especially if you don't recognize the `git clone` command in the Project Setup section.
+If your a first-time contributor to OrbitX, take a look at `CONTRIBUTING.md`, especially if you don't recognize the `git clone` command in the Project Setup section.
 The `CONTRIBUTING.md` has helpful tips for first-time contributors.